jingyng/explainable-fact-checking/README.md

 To train our attention model, we first need to prepare the data in the right format, which is provided in `Data-organization.py`.

+You need to change the data directory to your own, then run `python Data-organization.py`.

 After organizing input data, for for encoding all input representation, we use [`microsoft/mpnet-base`](microsoft/mpnet-base).
 The code for training is in `qa-additive-attention.py`.

+Example: `python qa-additive-attention.py --run_name final-fm2-nocat-cq-aa-gold --bert1 microsoft/mpnet-base --bsz 32 --epochs 5 --num_questions 10`

 ## Baselines
 We compare our answer comparison model with five baselines: